Derek Chauvin Files Motion for New Trial, Citing Jury Intimidation

 Finally, Nelson said that the court made several other errors, including giving the jury faulty instructions, among others.

 The motion did not mention recent revelations that juror Brandon Mitchell had participated in Black Lives Matter protests in Washington, DC, last summer.
-The Associated Press reported that a photo of Mitchell shows him “standing with two cousins and wearing a T-shirt with … the words, ‘GET YOUR KNEE OFF OUR NECKS’ and ‘BLM,’ for Black Lives Matter.”
+The Associated Press (AP) reported that a photo of Mitchell shows him “standing with two cousins and wearing a T-shirt with … the words, ‘GET YOUR KNEE OFF OUR NECKS’ and ‘BLM,’ for Black Lives Matter.”

+Mitchell had reportedly claimed during jury selection that he had not attended Black Lives Matter demonstrations, the AP noted:

+Mitchell said he answered “no” to two questions about demonstrations on the questionnaire sent out before jury selection.

 The Minneapolis Star-Tribune cited a comment by John Stiles, spokesman for the Minnesota Attorney General Keith Ellison, in response to the motion: “The court has already rejected many of these arguments and the State will vigorously oppose them.”